Why Do I Keep Waking Up With Anxiety?

 Stress hormone levels

 Cortisol is one of the key stress hormones in the body.
 As part of the body’s stress response, it is released by the adrenal glands and helps you detect threats.
-However, many people don't experience life-or-death threats on a daily basis, but they may experience an increase in cortisol in typical, everyday situations.
+However, many people don't experience life-or-death threats on a daily basis, but they may experience an increase in cortisol in typical, everyday situations, which often feels like anxiety.

 People who frequently experience waking up with anxiety experience increased stress hormone levels within the first hour of their day, called the cortisol awakening response.
 Though all people can have this natural response, people with anxiety disorders like generalized anxiety disorder or panic disorder may be particularly susceptible and feel increased morning anxiety.